sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 of a single identifier (e.g. social security number) cannot be guaranteed for the individual wishing to authenticate.

-However, in the Netherlands a common identifier (BSN) for citizines is available for eligable organizations.
-Nationwide interoperable pseudonyms per Relying Party for non-eligable organizations is supported as well.
+However, in the Netherlands a common identifier (BSN) for citizens is available for eligable organizations.
+Nationwide interoperable pseudonyms per Relying Party for non-BSN-eligable organizations exists as well.

 The default `profile` scope of OpenID Connect is very wide, which is undesired from a privacy perspective.
-As such, the profile scope SHOULD NOT be used.
+As such, the `profile` scope SHOULD NOT be used.

-Note that the `doc` profile described in the iGov profile for OpenID Connect is not in common use in the Netherlands and therefore not included in this profile.
+Note that the `doc` profile described in the iGov profile for OpenID Connect [[[OpenID.iGov]] is not in common use in the Netherlands and therefore not included in this profile.

 ## Claims Request
-OpenID Core section 5.5 defines a method for a Client to request specific claims in the UserInfo object.
-OpenID Providers MUST support this claims parameter in the interest of data minimization - that is, the Provider only returns information on the subject the Client specifically asks for, and does not volunteer additonal information about the subject.
+OpenID Core section 5.5 [[OpenID.Core]] defines a method for a Client to request specific claims in the UserInfo object.
+OpenID Providers MUST support this `claims` parameter in the interest of data minimization - that is, the Provider only returns information on the subject the Client specifically asks for, and does not volunteer additonal information about the subject.

-Clients requesting the profile scope MAY provide a claims request parameter.
+Clients requesting the `profile` scope MAY provide a claims request parameter.
 If the claims request is omitted, the OpenID Provider SHOULD provide a default claims set that it has available for the subject, in accordance with any policies set out by the trust framework the Provider supports.
+NOTE that clients SHOULD not request the `profile` scope, as described in the previous section.

 * TBD: claims parameter has benefits functionally/security wise, support may be less widespread though

 ## Claims Response
 Response to a UserInfo request MUST match the scope and claims requested to avoid having a OpenID Provider over-expose a user's identity information.
+Providers MUST NOT provide any personal identifiable information without applicable consent.

 Claims response MAY also make use of the aggregated and/or distributed claims structure to refer to the original source of the subject's claims.